MayuriSutar12/Scalar_Excel_Adin/README.md

 ### 2. Set Up Your Domain in AWS Route 53
 - Go to your AWS Route 53 console.
-- Navigate to Route 53 and select the Hosted Zone for your domain (e.g., `abc.com`).
+- Now, go to your AWS account and navigate to Route 53 and select the Hosted Zone for your domain (e.g., `abc.com`).
 - Inside the Hosted Zone, create a new record with the following details:
   - **Record Name**: Leave this field empty.
   - **Record Type**: A